Triple Crown of Acting: Rita Moreno

-Puerto Rican actress, dancer, and singer Rita Moreno (born 1931) completed the triple crown in 1977.
-She is a 6-time Emmy (2), 1-time Oscar (1), and 1-time Tony (1) nominee, for a total of eight TC nominations.
+The Puerto Rican actress, dancer, and singer Rita Moreno (born 1931) completed the triple crown in 1977.
+She is a six-time Emmy, one-time Oscar, and one-time Tony nominee, for a total of eight TC nominations.
 Moreno has won 4 TC qualifying awards.
-She is the first Hispanic actor to win the Triple Crown.
+She is the first Hispanic actor to achieve the triple crown.
 Moreno also won a Grammy in 1973 for Best Recording for Children to complete the EGOT.
 She is one of only three Triple Crown winners (along with Helen Hayes and Viola Davis) to have also achieved EGOT status.